Periodontics for Gum Disease

 - Diabetes: Diabetes can lead to gum disease if it is not controlled.
 Symptoms of gum disease may also be a sign of diabetes if you are unaware of the condition.

 - Dental Hygiene: While neglecting to brush your teeth can certainly foster gum disease, brushing too aggressively can irritate the gums and allow infection to fester.

 Misaligned teeth, dirty oral appliances, such as dentures, old dental crowns, and even some medications can increase the risk of developing gum disease as well.

 At our dental office, we combat gum disease with scaling and root planning and by using a selection of oral care products from Omni pharmaceuticals to promote healing.
 Of course, our comfort measures, including local anesthesia and anti-anxiety medications, keep you relaxed during the entire procedure.
-Contact us today to schedule an appointment or to ask any questions.
+If you live in the Centennial area, call (303) 759-5652 or email us today to schedule an appointment or to ask any questions.